Cojacfar/FlaskWeb/python-create-deploy-flask.md

 Now our Web App environment will have all the required Python packages for running Flask.

 With everything setup, we can restart our application from the **Overview** blade.
 Once this completes, we should be able to navigate to our Web App's URL and find our completed Flask Application!
-The page is using [Bootstrap] to get styled, but you can add your own CSS in the *static* folder.
+The page is using [Bootstrap] to get styled, but you can add your own CSS or images in the *static* folder and link those in your templates.

 ## Next Steps